Last update: 27 January 2021

 We will also provide a list with relevant papers for the various chapters in the lecture.

 Slides and practice sheets will be posted on the Illias system.
 Please register for the course to get access to the relevant material.
-Here, you may find the presentation slides of the introductory session.

 To take the course students should register for the exam during the exam registration period using student portal.